lawsocsg/lawsoc-clinic-manual/docs/property.md

 title in the other co-owner is required.
 For sale or mortgage purposes, only one title needs to be investigated.
-For succession purposes, it is unnecessary for one co-owner to make any testamentary gift of his or her share to the other.
-[115]_
+For succession purposes, it is unnecessary for one co-owner to make any testamentary gift of his or her share to the other.[^2]

 **Tenancy-in-common**

-A tenancy-in-common is a form of ownership where each co-owner holds a separate and definite share in a flat.
-[116]_ Unless stated otherwise, they are presumed to own an equal share in the property.
+A tenancy-in-common is a form of ownership where each co-owner holds a separate and definite share in a flat.[^3] Unless stated otherwise, they are presumed to own an equal share in the property.
 However, all the co-owners are entitled to live in the whole flat regardless of their share in the property.

 **No right of survivorship:** There is no right of survivorship in